 Is it easy?
 Hell no, but that isn’t a reason not to do it!
 Nothing that’s worth having comes easy, right?
 Isn’t that what we were taught?
 There’s actually a little more to this question.
 Is it easy to refinish hardwood floors, physically or technically?

 Is it easy to refinish hardwood floors?
 Sanding hardwood floors, and even the finishing process, is physically demanding.
 The machines are heavy to lift, but also exert some stress on the body while using them.
 It’s technically easy to do, however very difficult to do well.
-As you will see, that’s no reason to shy away.
+Working with a friend or sibling is recommended.

 There are those who have chosen the really hard way, so a quick word to them…